Structural models for policy-making: Coping with parametric uncertainty: Results

 \subsection{Targeted subsidy}

 So far, we restricted the analysis to a general subsidy available to the whole population and the average predicted impact.
-We now move to the setting where a policy-maker can target individuals by their type of initial endowment.
+We now examine the setting in which a policy-maker can target individuals based on the type of their initial endowment.
 The importance of early endowment heterogeneity in shaping economic outcomes over the life-cycle is the most important finding from \citet{Keane.1997}.
-It has explicitly motivated subsequent research on the determinants of skill heterogeneity among adolescents \citep{Todd.2007,Erosa.2010,Caucutt.2020}.\\
+It served as motivation for a host of subsequent research on the determinants of skill heterogeneity among adolescents \citep{Caucutt.2020,Erosa.2010,Todd.2007}.\\

 To ease the exposition, we initially focus our discussion of results on Type 1 and Type 3 individuals.
-We then later rank policies targeting either of the four types based on the different decision-theoretic criteria.\\
+We later rank policies targeting either of the four types based on the different decision-theoretic criteria.
+Additional results are available in our Appendix.\\

 Figure \ref{Type heterogeneity} confirms that life-cycle choices differ considerably by initial endowment type.
 On the left, we show the number of periods the two types spend on average in each of the five alternatives.
-Type 1 spends more than six years in education even after entering the model.
-Type 3 only adds another two years.
+Those characterized as Type 1 individuals spend more than six years on their education even after entering the model.
+Type 3 individuals, on the other hand, extend their academic pursuits for only an additional two years.
 This difference translates into very different labor market experiences.
-While Type 1 works for about 35 years in a white-collar occupation, Type 2 switches more frequently and spends an equal number of 22 years in a white and a blue-collar occupation.
-Both types only spend a short time at home. \FloatBarrier On the right, we show the distribution of final schooling for the two types.
-Average schooling is considerably higher for Type 1 with more than 16 years, compared to about 12 years for Type 3.
-Nearly all Type 1 individuals enroll in college, and most do end up with a degree.\\
+While Type 1 individuals work for about 35 years in a white-collar occupation, Type 3 workers switch more frequently between white and blue-collar occupations and spend a comparable amount of time working in either occupation -- approximately 44 years split equally among white and blue-collar occupations.
+Both types only spend a short time at home. \FloatBarrier On the right, we show the distribution of final schooling for both types.
+Years of schooling are considerably higher for Type 1 individuals with an average of more than 16 years compared to only 12 years for those identified as Type 3 individuals.
+Nearly all Type 1 individuals enroll in college and most graduate with a degree.\\